setalosas/beefx/README.md

 The Web Audio API is quite effective, audio graphs consisting of more than 1000 nodes are running without problem on the playground.
 Of course complex filters can be implemented badly and there are a few problematic, especially the ones using ScriptProcessorNode or AudioWorkletNode (e.g. Recorder, BPM detector, Sampler) or the Convolver, but most of the effects are surprisingly cheap in CPU.

-For the playground of course the DOM is the bottleneck in most cases.
+For the playground of course the DOM is the bottleneck in most cases (especially if used with lots of heavy visualizations).

 (I don't know how to make an exact performance test with audio graphs, the current method is that for each element type I put 16 pieces of them into the playground at the same time and let it run for a minute - the table with the results will be included in the Wiki.
 There must be a better way than comparing the CPU graph screenshots.)

 # Browsers

 The playground is intented to run in Chrome and for now I don't plan test other browsers.
 However:
+* It works in Chrome, Chromium, Chrome Dev and Canary.
 * It works in Firefox but the UI controls are ugly.
 * It works in Edge, but a few effects have some sound artifacts.
 (I will find out why as Edge is more comfortable for development than Chrome as it's much faster.)
 * It works in Android Chrome on phones too if someone has quite small fingers (or a huge phone).